 At the beginning of the 21st century, the European labour market is currently in transition and Europe’s societies face a number of social and employment challenges.
 For instance, the impact of demographic change is becoming more apparent, migrants and refugees need to be more efficiently and effectively integrated into European labour markets; labour markets are becoming more international; work is becoming more mobile, flexible and volatile; and society is changing into an information and knowledge-based society.
 Moreover, there will be a wide reaching impact of future jobs or so called “labour 4.0”.

-The most recent political developments across Europe clearly suggest that national and isolated approaches will not be sufficient to cope with the challenges of the refugee crises, demographic change and digitisation/future jobs.
+The most recent political developments across Europe clearly suggest that national and isolated approaches will not be sufficient to cope with the challenges of the refugee crisis, demographic change and digitisation/future jobs.
 In this decisive phase of the development of labour markets in the European Union the Academia+ project provides an opportunity to develop research-based Study and Training Exchange Programmes for qualifying career counsellors and guidance practitioners that reflect a transnational, European perspective and meet the target groups’ needs.

-The importance of a European dimension to guidance, as well as the learning opportunities which exist between European countries, is often not understood as important as it is.
+The importance of a European dimension to guidance, as well as the learning opportunities which exist between European countries, is often not understood to be as important as it is.
 However, in an interconnected world, this is having a detrimental effect on the quality of guidance provided.